odeum/odeum-app/README.md

 ```

 ## 4.6.
 TODO:

+### 4.6.1.
+Foundation:
 - [v] Custom themes available for integration through AppContainer + (test with custom theme)
 - [v] Ommit exact prop when using: <Menu route={'/'} exact>.
 We can check whether route is set to only '/' and add "exact" automatically
 - [v] Help label prop?
 Language ...
 - [v] Page component that basically wraps the functionality of <Menu> to create a page with a route and no label
+- Help Redux functions (functional approach)
+- Help pop-over menu (draft edition), show content from a static object helpItems = { 0: 'Help 0', 1: 'Help 1', ...
+10: 'Help 10' }
 - Quick Navigation style object prop
+- Quick Navigation select first tab when only 1
+- Quick Navigation 'menu' icon default else from theme
+- Prop to open and close MenuPanel from code/state
+- 404 - page not found component

+### 4.6.2.
+Extension:
+- Form component
 - Login component that composes the actual app login process and stores the login state.
 Login component is wrapping the main route component (<AppRouter />) to easily distinct between public and private routes.
-- 404 - page not found component
-- New responsive menu
 - Responsive API for component builders
-- Help pop-over menu
 - Search
 - Notifications
 - Error Boundaries
-- Documentation (up until now and continously)
+- Documentation
-- Refactoring styles, naming, structure - emphasize code style
-- How to - manual - README
+- How to - manual - README - [www.odeumcode.com](www.odeumcode.com)

+### 4.6.3.
+Advanced:
+- React Native reusability study (what can we reuse?)